-Drive Program Duration: 12 months Aims of academic areas with high The Next Gen program is tailored for students demonstrating exceptional performance across a range of academic areas with high-level social and personal capabilities.
+Drive Program Duration: 12 months Aims The Next Gen program is tailored for students demonstrating exceptional performance across a range of academic areas with high-level social and personal capabilities.
 The program focusses on the growth of each student as innovators, entrepreneurs, lifelong learners and responsible global citizens.
 Content Students accepted into this program will be supported towards their personal best with: • An adapted curriculum and teaching, enriched with relevant industry-specific learning • Specialist facilities, technology, internal and external learning opportunities • Connection with industry professionals, role models and mentors • Leadership and personal development opportunities • Connection with like-minded students in core curriculum subjects Students will experience a variety of enrichment activities that engage them in a deeper understanding and appreciation of the curriculum.
 Next Gen students will access specialised teaching and learning resources, including the latest technological tools for learning and engagement while also connecting with professionals and guest speakers.
 Please note there is an additional fee of \$275 for this program.
 This covers transport, administration, guest speakers and workshops, and other enrichment activities.
 Prerequisites Students are required to apply to be part of the class.
 Continuation in the program is dependent upon the student maintaining at least a 'B' in effort and behaviour in all subject areas.
-Assessment Practical tasks and theory ass Practical tasks and theory assessment Special subject requirements Nil Fees (Additional to SRS charges) Please note there may be additional fees for this subject.
-Careers As Next Gen encompasses the pathway linked with all caree cts of English, Maths, Science and Humanities it is a
+Assessment Practical tasks and theory assessment Special subject requirements Nil Careers As Next Gen encompasses th pathway linked with all caree cts of English, Maths, Science and Humanities it is a